 Everyone knows the meaning of semper fidelis.
-But today, the USO takes a look at 29 other Marine Corps facts that may surprise you on the service’s 239th birthday:
+So today, in honor of the service’s 239th birthday, the USO digs a little deeper to share 29 other Marine Corps facts that may surprise you:

-Marines often pin their next promotable rank onto their uniforms as a motivator.
-They usually hide it in their cover or under a pocket flap.
+1. Marines often pin their next promotable rank onto their uniforms as motivation.
+They usually hide it in their cover, or under a pocket flap.

-The Marine Corps’ first amphibious raid was only weeks after its creation when Marines successfully stormed a British weapons cache in the Bahamas.
+2. The Marine Corps’ first amphibious raid was only weeks after its creation.
+Marines successfully stormed a British weapons cache in the Bahamas.

-The Marines’ first land battle on foreign soil was in Libya, where 600 Marines stormed the city of Derna to rescue the crew of the USS Philadelphia from pirates.
+3. The Marines’ first land battle on foreign soil was in Libya.
+During this battle, 600 Marines stormed the city of Derna to rescue the crew of the USS Philadelphia from pirates.

-Male Marine recruits attend boot camp in one of two locations, depending on which side of the Mississippi they’re from: Marine Corps Recruit Depot (MCRD) San Diego for West Coast recruits (which is a separate facility from Camp Pendleton) and MCRD Parris Island for East Coast recruits.
+4. Male Marine recruits attend boot camp in one of two locations, depending on which side of the Mississippi they’re from.
+Marine Corps Recruit Depot (MCRD) San Diego is for West Coast recruits (which is a separate facility from Camp Pendleton), and MCRD Parris Island is for East Coast recruits.

-MCRD San Diego can be seen from the air if you fly into San Diego International Airport, causing recruits to wonder if the airport was built there to torment them.
+6. MCRD San Diego can be seen from the air when flying into San Diego International Airport.
+This causes recruits to wonder if the airport was built there to torment them.

-Because MCRD Parris Island was the first of the two depots, Marines who attend MCRD San Diego are often called “Hollywood Marines” by Parris Island Marines.
-Hollywood Marines don’t have a name for Parris Island Marines because they feel bad about the sand fleas.
+7. Marines who attend MCRD San Diego are often called “Hollywood Marines” by Parris Island Marines.
+Parris Island Marines developed this nickname because MCRD Parris Island was the first of the two depots.
+Hollywood Marines don’t have a name for Parris Island Marines, because they feel bad about the sand fleas.

-Since then-Secretary of Defense Leon Panetta ordered the military to integrate women into combat arms occupations in January 2013, more than 18 female infantry officer candidates have attempted the qualification course.
-To this point, all 18 have failed to qualify.
+8. Since then-Secretary of Defense Leon Panetta ordered the military to integrate women into combat arms occupations in January 2013, more than 18 female infantry officer candidates have attempted the qualification course.
+At this point, all 18 have failed to qualify.

-Marines regularly train with their international counterparts from more than 15 different nations.
+9. Marines regularly train with international counterparts from more than 15 different nations.
 See if you can hear/see the similarities between these Tongan Marines and U.S. Marines.

-U.S. Marines also let their hair down at times while training with allied forces.
+10. U.S. Marines also let their hair down while training with allied forces.
 Check out this drum battle with the South Korean Army band.

-Marine recruits are finished eating the moment their drill instructor is finished.
+13. Marine recruits must finish eating the moment their drill instructor is finished.
 This is why Marines eat so fast.

-- Fewer than 100 people have received the title of honorary Marine, a title that can only be bestowed by the Commandant of the Marine Corps.
-Here are a few of their names and ranks in order of seniority:
+14. Fewer than 100 people have received the title of honorary Marine, a title that can only be bestowed by the Commandant of the Marine Corps.
+You can find below a list of a few honorary Marines, in order of seniority: